vast-community-hub/gemstone-gbs-examples/README.md

 ```bash
 createStone -f -G gs_343_gbs 3.4.3
 ```
-Note that the `-G` is because tODE cannot easily coexist with GDB.
+Note that the `-G` is because tODE cannot easily coexist with GBS.

 4. Create the GemStone session parameters.
 Example for a local stone:
 ```Smalltalk
 GBSM addParameters: (GbsSessionParameters new